The list below includes clubs that have been offered at St. Louis School. Those in red are being offered this fall.

 Students in grades one through four are invited to join the Primary Chorus, and students in grades five through eight are invited to join the Middle School Cantor Chorus.
 Primary Chorus performs at the Christmas program, the Cultural Arts Evening, and takes two field trips to perform for the residents of Charlestown Assisted Living Center in Catonsville.
 Middle school participants will cantor during liturgies and prayer services.
 Each chorus rehearses once a week.

 This club is a great way to stay in shape and be an ambassador for St. Louis School.
-It is open to any interested students in grades five through eight.
+It is open to any interested students in grades 5 through 8.
 All practices are held at St. Louis School and meets are all run at Trinity School.